Infertility as a Result Of Body Weight

 Fertility and being underweight

 Being underweight (BMI less than 18.5) might diminish a woman's fertility by generating hormonal imbalances that impact ovulation and the likelihood of becoming pregnant.
-Women who are underweight are more likely to take more than a year to get pregnant than women who are in a healthy weight range.
+Underweight women are more likely to take more than a year to get pregnant than women who are in a healthy weight range.
 If you are underweight and attempting to conceive, a nutritionist can help you adjust your diet and gain weight.

 Obesity and fertility in men